Abdallah-Abu-Hussein/tooling/task-one.md

 # 3 -

 # Activity Digram :
+   Activity Digram depicts business and software operations as a series of actions.
+People, software components, and computers can all do these tasks.
+Flow charts are used to record the development of system processes as well as to explain business operations and use scenarios.

 ![aa](images/activity.jpg)

-# Wireframe :
+# Databsase

 Note : We did't Use any Database in this project , we used local Storage to store our data in the menu and the Cart ..

 ![ee](images/local.jpg)

-And this is the only Data we Store in the Cart and the menu...
+And this is the only Data we Store in the Cart and the menu and in the whole project...
+# Wireframe :
+A wireframe is a web page layout that shows what interface components will be present on important pages.
+It's an important step in the interface design process.
+Wireframes may also be used to build the global and secondary navigation, ensuring that the site's vocabulary and structure fit user expectations.
 The Wirefram for our website:
 ## **Home** :
 ![ab](images/wireframe(1).jpg)